hanjingo/doc/interview.md

 An overflow occurs when a calculation produces a result outside the range representable by a data type.
 In C++, signed integer overflow leads to undefined behavior, while unsigned integer overflow wraps around modulo the maximum value.

+For more info, see: [C++ Exception#Overflow Error](LANG/C++/exception.md)

 #### What is the difference between `const` and `#define`?

 `const` and `#define` are used to define constants, but `const` is a type-safe variable checked at compile-time with scope, while `#define` is a preprocessor macro that performs simple text substitution before compilation.

+For more info, see: [C++ Features#const](LANG/C++/feature.md)

+#### What's the difference between const parameters and non-const parameters?

+Const parameters promise not to modify the argument, while non-const parameters allow modification.
+For value parameters, const affects only the function's local copy and doesn't impact the caller.
+For reference/pointer parameters, const prevents modification fo the original object, enabling safer interfaces, better documentation, and allowing the function to accept both const and non-const arguments, including temporaries and literals.

+For more info, see: [C++ Features#const](LANG/C++/feature.md)

+#### What's the difference between `const T&` and `T&&`?

+`const T&` is a const lvalue reference--it binds to anything and promises not to modify. `T&&` is an rvalue reference--it bidns only to rvalues and indicates the function may 'steal' resource.
+They serve different purposes: const& for ready-only access, && for move optimization.

+For more info, see: [C++ Features#const](LANG/C++/feature.md)

+#### Can you modify a const reference parameter using const_cast?

+Yes! but it's undefined behavior if the original object was actually const.
+If you cast away constness on a reference that refers to a truly const object, modifying it is UB.
+Only use const_cast when you're certain the underlying object isn't const.

+For more info, see: [C++ Features#const](LANG/C++/feature.md)

+#### Should I pass `std::unique_ptr` by const reference?

+Usually, no. `std::unique_ptr` represents ownership.
+If you just need to access the object, pass a raw pointer or reference.
+If you need to transfer ownership, pass by value.
+Pass const reference to `unique_ptr` only if you need to inspect the pointer itself without modifying it.

+For more info, see: [STL#Smart pointers](LANG/C++/stl.md)

 #### What are default arguments?